open-web3-stack/guardian/packages/guardian/docs/Tasks.md

 - [TraderInfoTask](TraderInfoTask.md)
 ---

-An example task might be [system.accounts](../src/tasks/substrate/AccountsTask.ts) which job is to monitor `Accounts` and output the data into format:
+An example task might be [system.accounts](../src/tasks/substrate/AccountsTask.ts) whose job it is to monitor `Accounts` and output the data into the following format:

 ```typescript
 {
   "account": string;